 Kids love the outdoors and when they see the crafts ideas that I have gathered here, they'll be busy for the whole summer.
 Here is an opportunity to grab a bag or basket, go for a walk in the woods or on the beach with the kids, picking up supplies as you go, to make crafts when you return.
 To make the really big bubble makers shown above, go to PBS Parents.

 2. Hummingbird Feeders

 Use left over pvc pipe to make very attractive hummingbird feeders for the backyard.
 A great family project to enjoy long after the fun of creating the feeder is over.
 Find the tutorial for making this hummingbird feeder at Birds & Blooms.

 This would be a fun backyard project for the family.
-Learn how to make the nature friends with the directions found at Educator 101.
+Learn how to make the leaf hearts with the directions found at Mother Natured.